o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

     ![Launch o3de.exe from <INSTALL_DIRECTORY>/bin/profile](/images/welcome-guide/project-manager-location.png)

     {{< important >}}
-If you built an SKD engine from source using the `INSTALL` target, make sure you launch the Project Manager and other tools from the **install** directory, _not_ the build directory in the engine root.
+If you built an SDK engine from source using the `INSTALL` target, make sure you launch the Project Manager and other tools from the **install** directory, _not_ the build directory in the engine root.
 For example, the Windows install directory will typically end in `/bin/Windows/profile`.
     {{< /important >}}

 ## Configure the engine settings